ayushigupta97/Bot-Assistant-by-Rasa/README.md

 - Enter command 'rasa run actions'(to start the rasa server).
 - Enter command 'rasa train'(to train the build model).
 - Enter command 'rasa shell'.
-- Talk to your bot:)
+- Talk to your bot :)
 ## Specifications
 Modules and important functionalities of project are: